ALPON Cloud

 Sixfab support staff cannot self-assign access to your devices.
 Remote Support is enabled exclusively by the device owner from the Asset Detail page, expires automatically after 10 days, and can be revoked at any time.

-Billing & Data Pools
+Billing & data pools

 How am I billed for ALPON?

 Sixfab uses a prepaid balance model with auto-recharge.
 Each active ALPON device incurs a flat $6 monthly fee, plus cellular data charged either Pay-As-You-Go or against a subscribed Data Pool.
 Inactive devices are not billed.
+Pricing is identical for ALPON X4 and ALPON X5 AI.

 Pricing summary